 env:

-# If enabled, if user introduces new intermediate plug-in CA, user need not to restart istiod to pick up certs.
-Istiod picks newly added intermediate plug-in CA certs and updates it.
-Plug-in new Root-CA not supported.
+# If enabled, if users introduce a new intermediate plugin CA, users do not need to restart istiod to obtain certificates.
+Istiod will retrieve the newly added intermediate plugin CA's certificates and update them accordingly.
+Inserting a new Root-CA is not supported.

 - name: AUTO_RELOAD_PLUGIN_CERTS